photonswap-finance/documents/get-started/how-to-use-farms.md

 ### Returning to your Farm to Claim

-You can claim your Farm and Staking rewards together from the Home page.
-If you'd like to collect your farming rewards only, follow along.

 To collect your rewards, you’ll need to visit your chosen Farm and collect the PHOTON waiting for you.

 1. Return to the Farms page [here](https://photonswap.finance/farms#/farm).

-2. Find the Farm you staked your LP Tokens in, and click the row to view details.
-You should see an estimate of your rewards under “Photon-token earned”.
+2. Find the Farm you staked your LP Tokens in, and click the Deposit button of that row to view details.
+You should see an estimate of your rewards.

 3. Click the **Claim** button and confirm the action in your wallet.
 After a short wait, the PHOTON will be claimed to your wallet for you to use as you like.